 The system always powers up in Manual mode.
 If no other mode is active, the system will be in Manual mode.

-In this mode, there is no automatic movement other than the 14 mile per hour threshold that will cause the tabs to retract.
+In this mode, there is no automatic movement other than the 14-mile-per-hour threshold that will cause the gates to retract.